 - Serve immediately and enjoy your hummus avocado toast as a satisfying breakfast, brunch, or snack option.

 Avocado hummus sandwich

-To your sandwiches, add some roasted vegetables, like eggplant, roasted pumpkin, roasted butternut squash, or fennel.
+To your sandwiches, add some roasted vegetables, like eggplant, fennel, roasted pumpkin, roasted butternut squash, or back-eyed peas hummus.
 Add shredded vegan mozzarella or cheddar cheese to the oven until the cheese melts, and enjoy!

 Hummus Avocado Pita Wrap

 Add a layer of hummus, followed by tomatoes, crumbled tortilla chips, jalapeño sauce, and black beans.
 Add some vegan cheddar cheese, then roll, lightly toast it on a skillet on both sides and enjoy.

 If you love chickpeas and avocados coming together in a recipe, don't forget to check out our wholesome Vegan Chickpea Avocado Salad recipe.